-Water allocation area means the area of a waterway defined or endorsed by a managing authority for the waterway where a waterfront property owner may apply for approval to locate and construct a marine
+Water allocation area means the area of a waterway defined or endorsed by a managing authority for the waterway where a waterfront property owner may apply for approval to locate and construct a marine access structure.

-Note: A managing authority for a water allocation area may include Gold Coast Waterways Authority or Department of Transport and Main www.dilgp.qld.gov.au

-cation area is distinct from a developed water allocation area. d tidal waterway area.
-Howeve er, an area mapped as a developed tidal waterway
+Note: A managing authority for a water allocation area may include Gold Coast Waterways Authority or Department of Transport and Main Roads.
+A water allocation area is distinct from a developed tidal waterway area.
+However, an area mapped as a developed tidal waterway area may include a water allocation area.

-OFFICE USE ONLY

-Date received: Reference numbers:
+OFFICE USE ONLY Date received: Reference numbers: